 What sparked your change in approach to insight and personas?

-“When I joined EDF Energy our insight team was gathering extensive, but fairly rigid data, often asking the same questions – whether people support nuclear, how important price is… lots of rational questions with binary answers.
+“When I joined EDF our insight team was gathering extensive, but fairly rigid data, often asking the same questions – whether people support nuclear, how important price is… lots of rational questions with binary answers.

 “I was told all the research said consumers only cared about price – which was no good to anyone.
 When a power company can be so easily undercut, how can we build a valuable brand if we appeal to nothing but price?